SamanthaBooth81/Edinburgh-School-Of-Kathak/README.md

 2. About the School
     - Welcome for everyone to join
-    - Possibility to meet new people or train privately
+    - Possibility to meet new people or partake in private classes
     - Performance Opportunities and Community Engagement
     - Link to timetable

 ![about section image](https://github.com/SamanthaBooth81/Edinburgh-School-Of-Kathak/blob/main/images/homepage-about-section.png?raw=true)

-2. What is Kathak dance
+3. What is Kathak dance
     - Some basic background information about the history of Kathak with a link to a Wikipedia page containing more information

 ![what is kathak section image](https://github.com/SamanthaBooth81/Edinburgh-School-Of-Kathak/blob/main/images/homepage-what-is-kathak-section.png?raw=true)

-3. Benefits of Kathak Dance
+4. Benefits of Kathak Dance
     - Increases strength and mobility
     - Improves Stamina and Agility, especially the more advanced you become
     - Socialization – meet other students, dancers and musicians